-For new graduates from New Zealand accredited programmes competence is "deemed" if the graduate applies for an APC within a year of graduation.
+For new graduates from New Zealand accredited programmes competence is "deemed" if you apply for an APC within a year of graduating.
 Accordingly the requirements for practising and having held an APC within the 3 years before your application do not apply.

 The practising year for dentists and dental specialists runs from 1 October in each year until 30 September in the following year.
 APCs must be renewed on or before 1 October in each year.